 Jeannine Chewning: Level IV History

 A graduate of Furman University, Jeannine Chewning has been at Hermitage since 2001.
 She teaches AP Government in the Humanities Center and U.S. History outside of the Center.
-In addition, she serves as the Vice President for the Henrico Education Association and the long-time NHS sponsor, and curently is the Herm gradebook trainer.
-Mrs. Chewning's quirky sense of humor and knowledge of current events make her students excited about class.
+In addition, she serves as the President of the Henrico Education Association and the long-time NHS sponsor, and curently is the Herm gradebook trainer.
+Mrs. Chewning's quirky sense of humor and knowledge of current events make her students excited about the class.
 Her theory is that every aspect of government and history could be made into an action movie, starring Matt Damon or Denzel Washington.
 Mrs. Chewning wants her students to be active participants in government, and in doing so, the students leave Level IV with a deeper understanding of the political system.